r0hit2005/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_new/how_to_use_OpenCV_parallel_for_new.markdown

 2. Algorithms in which multiple threads may write to a single memory location.
     * Finding contours, features, etc. Such algorithms may require each thread to add data to a global variable simultaneously.
 For example, when detecting features, each thread will add features of their respective parts of the image to a common vector, thus creating a race condition.
-    * We'll demonstrate a simple case in this tutorial.

 Convolution